pablodecm/phd_thesis/src/105_chapter_5.md

 [Figure @fig:Figure_006].
 The mean of the predicted values minus the observed values are compatible with zero in both control regions, while the root-mean-squared of the pull distribution is not compatible with one in the $M_\textrm{H}$.
-The uncertainty on the background shape per each bin is conservatively enlarged until the standard deviation of the pull distribution becomes one.
+In order to conservatively account for the mentioned discrepancy, the variation due to the nuisance parameters added per bin to account for the limited statistics of the artificial background sample is multiplied by a factor $\alpha=1.9$ so the previous pull distribution root-mean-square becomes one.

 ![Diagram describing the procedure used to estimate the background bias correction.
 All possible combinations of mixed hemispheres except those used for training are